DavidGeismarLtd/PromptTracker/docs/PHASE_5_PROGRESS.md

 2. Visit: `http://localhost:3000/prompt_tracker`

-3. You should see:
-   - Prompts list page
-   - Navigation to all sections
-   - Search functionality
-   - Filters and sorting

-4. Test each section:
+3. Test all sections:
-   - Browse prompts
+   - ✅ Browse prompts (index, show, analytics)
-   - View prompt details
-   - View version details
+   - ✅ View version details and compare versions
-   - Compare versions
-   - Browse responses
+   - ✅ Browse LLM responses and view details
-   - Browse evaluations
+   - ✅ Browse evaluations and view details
-   - View analytics dashboard
+   - ✅ View analytics dashboard (main, costs, performance, quality)
+   - ✅ Browse A/B tests and manage them
+   - ✅ Create new A/B tests
+   - ✅ Start/pause/complete A/B tests
+   - ✅ View A/B test results and statistical analysis

 ---

 ## 💡 Notes

-- The UI is read-only (no create/edit/delete actions)
+- The UI is primarily read-only for prompts/versions (managed via YAML files)
+- A/B tests can be created and managed via the web UI
-- All data comes from the database (synced from YAML files)
+- All data comes from the database (prompts synced from YAML files)
 - Bootstrap 5.3 is used for styling
+- Chart.js is used for interactive charts
 - Kaminari is used for pagination
 - Groupdate is used for time-series analytics
 - The layout is responsive and mobile-friendly